 Winston J. Churchill.
 Winston J. Churchill has been a director of Amkor since July 1998 and was appointed Lead Independent Director in August 2013.
 Mr. Churchill is the managing general partner of SCP Partners, a multi-stage venture capital firm that invests in technology-oriented companies.
 Mr. Churchill is also Chairman of CIP Capital Management, Inc., an SBA-licensed private equity fund.
 Previously, Mr. Churchill was a managing partner of Bradford Associates, which managed private equity funds on behalf of Bessemer Securities Corporation and Bessemer Trust Company.
 From 1967 to 1983, Mr. Churchill practiced law at the Philadelphia firm of Saul Ewing, LLP, where he served as Chairman of the Banking and Financial Institutions Department, Chairman of the Finance Committee and was a member of the Executive Committee.
 Mr. Churchill is a director of Griffin Land and Nurseries, Inc., Innovative Solutions and Support, Inc., Recro Pharma, Inc. and of various SCP portfolio companies.
-Mr. Churchill also served on the board of directors of Cyalume Technologies Holdings, Inc. and Direct Markets Holdings Corp.
-In addition, he serves as a director on the boards of a number of charities and as a trustee of Georgetown University.
+In addition, he serves as a director on the boards of a number of charities and as a trustee of educational institutions including the Gesu School and Scholar Academies, and is a Trustee Fellow of Fordham University and a former Trustee of Georgetown University.
 From 1989 to 1993, Mr. Churchill served as Chairman of the Finance Committee of the Pennsylvania Public School Employees' Retirement System.